shivam2003-dev/made_for_ml/docs/chapters/03_model_selection.md

 - **Variance**: How much our model's predictions vary with different training sets (overfitting)

 A good model balances both sources of error.

+!!! tip "Understanding Bias and Variance"
+    Think of bias and variance like shooting at a target:
+    - **High Bias, Low Variance**: Always miss in the same direction (consistent but wrong)
+      - Example: Linear model trying to fit non-linear data
+    - **Low Bias, High Variance**: Hits different spots each time (unpredictable)
+      - Example: Complex model that memorizes training data
+    - **Low Bias, Low Variance**: Hits the bullseye consistently (ideal)
+      - Example: Well-tuned model that captures true patterns

+    The goal is to find the sweet spot between these extremes.

 ### Model Selection